overwindows/FaceNote/README.md

 ## Welcome to FaceNote Pages

-This Project focus on computer vision and artificial intelligence for image enhancement.
+This Project focus on computer vision and artificial intelligence for face searching.

+- OpenCV
+- MTCNN
+- FaceNet
+- Python3
+- TensorFlow

-The project has three components
+The project has below components

 1. Face detect and search validation

-2. Image aesthetics analysis and rating

-3. Image auto-enhancement based on aesthetics analysis

 ## FaceNote
 ### Install Requirments